-Cheapest Car Insurance Companies in Minnesota for Drivers With Bad Credit
+Average Car Insurance Rates for Drivers With Bad Credit

 Credit scores are yet another factor Minnesota car insurance companies use to evaluate the risk level of drivers.
 Simply put, the higher the credit score, the lower the risk, and, therefore, the lower the insurance costs.
 In Minnesota, the average credit score is 733.

 A good credit score is generally considered 700 or higher.
 There are steps you can take to raise your credit score, which can result in lower insurance rates.
-In the meantime, if you have bad credit, you still can find affordable car insurance in Minnesota by shopping around and getting personalized quotes from several different companies.
+In the meantime, if you have bad credit, you can still find affordable car insurance in Minnesota by shopping around and getting personalized quotes from several different companies.

-Cheapest Car Insurance Companies in Minnesota for Seniors
+Average Car Insurance Rates for Seniors

 Car insurance for seniors can vary based on a number of factors, including their age, so it’s a good idea to compare car insurance quotes from several Minnesota car insurance companies every year when preparing to renew a policy.

-Cheapest Car Insurance for Students
+Average Car Insurance Rates for Students

 Minnesota has a graduated driver's license system to introduce teenage drivers to the behind-the-wheel experience, including a learning permit, a provisional license and a full license.
 In most cases, insurance companies will not charge for someone with a learner's permit when added to their parents’ policy.
-Once teeangers have a provisional or full license, they must have auto insurance in order to drive unaccompanied.
+Once teenagers have a provisional or full license, they must have auto insurance in order to drive unaccompanied.
 Typically, it is cheaper for parents to add a teenage driver to a family policy.
 Providing car insurance for college students varies based on where they attend school, so talk with your insurance agent to ensure your student’s coverage is sufficient.

 While teens and college students continue to be high risk drivers due in large part to their inexperience, there is good news.
 According to the Minnesota Department of Public Safety, Office of Traffic Safety, the number of teen-related accidents dropped from 17% in 2017 to 16% in 2018.
 The number of teen fatalities also dropped from 11% in 2011 to 8% in 2018.
 These lower rates can help keep teen car insurance rates affordable.